 So what will we give our children?

 An awareness of the beauty of life.
-The brilliance of a full moon, the glow of the setting sun.
-The flowers of spring, of growing grass, of crickets and birds.
-A good book on a wet day in soft lounge.
-A warm bed, and a hearty meal.
+The brilliance of a full moon, the glow of the setting sun, the flowers of spring, of growing grass, of crickets and birds.
+A good book on a wet day in soft lounge, a warm bed, and a hearty meal.
 A hand grasping and helping, impromptu praise, an unexpected kiss and a straight answer.
-Enthusiasm and a sense of wonder.
-The memory of a good home.
+What about enthusiasm and a sense of wonder, or the memory of a good home.

-What about a sense of God's immanence, stories of Jesus?
-A respect for a fellow traveler who long ago trod the dusty roads of Palestine.
-Now there is a great present.
+What about a sense of God's immanence in the person of Jesus?
+A respect for a fellow traveler who long ago strode the dusty roads of Palestine.